 Polina Decker, PhD

-Polina holds a BA in Comparative Literature and Spanish from Yale and PhD in Hispanic Studies from Brown.
+Polina holds a BA in Comparative Literature and Spanish from Yale and a PhD in Hispanic Studies from Brown.
 Her dissertation examined the early work of Jorge Luis Borges in a comparative framework.
-Bilingual in English and Russian and fluent in Spanish, she has taught language and literature courses at the university level; most recently, she taught a Humanities Seminar at Bard College.
-Polina has extensive writing center experience and specializes in mentoring theses and dissertations in the Humanities, advising students on personal statements and job search materials, and offering feedback on articles in preparation for publication or presentation.
+Bilingual in English and Russian and fluent in Spanish, she has held research positions in Latin American Studies and has taught language and literature courses at the university level; she has also taught a Humanities Seminar at Bard College.
+Polina's most recent translation work appears in The Paris Review.
+She has extensive writing center experience and specializes in mentoring theses and dissertations in the Humanities, advising students on personal statements and job search materials, and offering feedback on articles in preparation for publication or presentation.

 Don Dudding, PhD